CoastalCommission/Time-Travel/README.md

     cd backend && npm install
     cd ../frontend && npm install && bower install

+Configure your LDAP connection by editing the values in `frontend/ldap-config.js`

 ### Launch Backend

 This command initializes a new time-travel SQLite DB and or launches the API at `localhost:3040/time`